Beta Boom's Origin Story

 As soon as we started looking outside The Valley, we realized how naive and ill-informed we were.
 Amazing founders were building huge, impactful tech companies in every corner of the United States, from Milwaukee to Miami.

-For example, a Black female founder from Kansas City does not have the same access to startup marketing and product experts as a founder who spent his entire career working at Silicon Valley tech startups.
+For example, a founder building a company in Kansas City does not have the same access to startup marketing and product expertise as someone who spent their career inside Silicon Valley tech companies.

 That’s a huge problem because human capital is much more important for a startup’s success than money.